ardalis/ardalis-com-gatsby/src/pages/blog/avoid-using-csharp-events-in-aspnetcore-apps.md

 C# events are a powerful feature of the language, providing a simple mechanism for building publish-subscribe communication patterns.
 However, when used in ASP.NET Core applications, events can lead to subtle, hard-to-diagnose issues that can harm the reliability and scalability of your application.
 In this article, I'll highlight the main issues with using C# events in ASP.NET Core and share better alternatives.

+The associated code samples can be found in this [GitHub repository: AvoidCSharpEventsAspNetCore](https://github.com/ardalis/AvoidCSharpEventsAspNetCore)

 ## The Appeal of C# Events

 At first glance, C# events seem like a natural choice for situations where you want to notify other parts of the application about something that has happened.
 Here's a simple example of an event-based system in a hypothetical alarm service: